eventum-project/eventum-core/docs/docs/getting_started/overview/index.md

 Thus, to launch the application you only need to set parameters for these three parts in a single configuration file.

+You may notice that parts are called "plugins".
+It is so because in addition to using existing ones, you can develop your own plugins and use them easily.

+## Time modes
+Eventum supports two time modes:
+- **Sample mode** - it is applicable when you want to generate events without reference to the present time (e.g. create a dataset)
+- **Live mode** - in this case, each event will be published as the present time passes event timestamp

+## Stateful templates
+In the default event plugin Eventum uses Jinja template engine.
+With basic use of Jinja, we cannot access variables from previous templates renders.
+But with **[State API](./index.md)** of **Jinja event plugin** it is easy to achieve it.

 ## Designing with Eventum Studio